When Silence Becomes a Crime: The Unforgivable Offense of Black Peace in America

 The Deeper Issue of Who Is Allowed an Inner Life

-What makes this phenomenon especially painful is that it reveals a hierarchy of interiority.
+At its core, this phenomenon reveals a hierarchy of interiority.
 Western culture readily grants inner life to some and denies it to others.
 Monks are presumed to have minds.
-White individuals are presumed to have complexity.
-Institutions are granted nuance.
-African American men, by contrast, are often treated as bodies without privacy, presences without inwardness.
+White individuals are presumed to possess complexity, individuality, and nuance.
+Institutions are granted benefit of the doubt and interpretive generosity.⁴ African American men, by contrast, are often treated as bodies without privacy, presences without inwardness.
 Their interior lives are not assumed.
 Their silence is not respected.
 When a Black man claims interior space through stillness, contemplation, or meditation, he violates an unspoken rule.
-He becomes unreadable.
+He becomes unreadable.⁶ ⁷ Unreadability is intolerable to systems built on surveillance.
+Surveillance requires legibility.
+And so unreadability is punished.³

 Why This Is Exhausting and Why Withdrawal Makes Sense

-Why This Is a Clarion Call to White Evangelical Christianity
+Why This Is a Clarion Call to American Evangelical Christianity

-Here is where the grief deepens.
+Here the grief deepens.
 Because this pattern persists in a nation where millions of people identify as peace-loving, Jesus-following Christians.
-A faith centered on a Savior who withdrew to lonely places, who sat in silence, who refused to perform reassurance for power, has been domesticated into a moral framework that tolerates the violent interruption of Black peace.
+Pew Research consistently finds that the dominant wing of American evangelicals wield disproportionate cultural and political influence in the United States, particularly in shaping attitudes toward law enforcement and public order.
+A faith centered on a dark-skinned Savior who withdrew to lonely places, who sat in silence, who refused to perform reassurance for power, has been domesticated into a moral framework that tolerates the violent interruption of Black peace.

-Jesus was repeatedly left alone in contemplation.
-He was unreadable to authorities.
+Jesus was repeatedly unreadable to authorities.
 He was calm under pressure.
 He refused to explain Himself on demand.
 These traits were not celebrated by the powers of His day.
 They were interpreted as threat.

 Why America Permits the Provocation of Peaceful Black Men